ashwin176/809Y-Final-Project/README.md

 2. Build the simulator using the following command: /user# cd mms/src /user# qmake && make

-3. Run the simulator using the following command: ../bin/mms
+3. Run the simulator using following command: ../bin/mms

 4. Parameters to be changed in the simulator:-